dinespoulsen/MeGo/README.md

 so that I can keep track of my memories and goals

 As a user
+I want to edit my profile
+So that I can perosnalize my profile

+As a user
 I want to upload images
 so that I can save a memory

 As a user
 I want to add a goal
 So that I can manage my personal aspirations

+As a user
+I want to be able to mark a goal as achieved
+So that I can manage a goal

 ```